Complete Guide to Ham Radio Amplifiers

 Higher transmit power can:

-• improve signal-to-noise ratio at the receiving station
+• Improve signal-to-noise ratio at the receiving station

-• help overcome propagation losses
+• Help overcome propagation losses

-• improve performance in pileups or weak-signal conditions
+• Improve performance in pileups or weak-signal conditions

-• support reliable long-distance communication
+• Support reliable long-distance communication

 However, amplification must remain linear to preserve modulation quality.
 Poorly designed or improperly tuned amplifiers can distort signals, create splatter, and cause interference.